 Operators of hotels, in general, possess the ability to adjust room rates daily to reflect the effects of inflation.
 However, competitive pressures or other factors may limit the ability of our management companies to raise room rates.
-Inflation may also affect our expenses, including, without limitation, increasing such costs as labor, employee-related benefits, food, commodities, taxes, property and casualty insurance and utilities.
+Inflation may also affect our expenses and cost of capital improvements, including, without limitation, by increasing the costs of labor, employee-related benefits, food, commodities and other materials, taxes, property and casualty insurance and utilities.